The following FAQ provides answers to common questions applicants may have about the Course Material Fellowship Program.

 How will Fellows be supported throughout the program?

-Fellows will receive the support of IUB Libraries/ IUPUI Libraries, the Center for Innovative Teaching and Learning (CITL), and the UITS Digital Education Programs and Initiatives Team.
+Fellows will receive the support of IUB Libraries/ IUPUI Libraries, the Center for Innovative Teaching and Learning (CITL) at IUB, the Center for Teaching and Learning (CTL) at IUPUI, and the UITS Digital Education Programs and Initiatives Team.
 These staff will help with technical, logistical, copyright/ licensing, or pedagogical issues that arise as fellows are finding and creating course materials.
 As subject experts, fellows are responsible for developing and organizing any course material content used or developed.
 The Libraries and UITS support the creation of open textbooks using the Pressbooks publishing platform, which is free to use for all IU affiliates.

 What is a traditional textbook?